krahd/BatLLM/docs/README.md

 ### LLM Models

-As of now, **BatLLM** prompts two LLMs using POST.
+As of now, **BatLLM** prompts two LLMs via HTTP requests.
 Everything, especially the GUI, assumes that players and LLMs share a single machine.

 **BatLLM** does not care about the local architecture.
 All it needs are two local endpoints to post queries to.
 The easiest way to set up a running environment fom sctatch is using **[Ollama](https://ollama.com/)** to download and run [llama3.2:latest](https://ollama.com/library/llama3.2) on a mac with a mac computer with Apple silicon.